 eBay Motors.
 The Swedish machine has racked up bids of over $23,000 as of the time of writing with just over three days left on the clock, though the reserve has yet to be met (and is probably far higher).
 If you're skittish about purchasing a vehicle based in Sweden, the seller assures would-be buyers that he'll be happy to help arrange shipping.
 You can check out the

 Hi!
 We notice you're using an ad blocker.
-Please consider whitelisting Autoblog.
+Please consider allowing Autoblog.

 We get it.
 Ads can be annoying.
 But ads are also how we keep the garage doors open and the lights on here at Autoblog - and keep our stories free for you and for everyone.
 And free is good, right?
-If you'd be so kind as to whitelist our site, we promise to keep bringing you great content.
+If you'd be so kind as to allow our site, we promise to keep bringing you great content.
 Thanks for that.
 And thanks for reading Autoblog.

 Here's how to disable adblocking on our site.